 Aligning Marketing to Support the ABM Approach

-When SalesLoft adopted ABM, its marketing team didn’t stop generating leads.
+When SalesLoft decided to adopt an ABM solution, its marketing team didn’t stop generating leads.

 It did, however, realign its efforts to generate as many leads as possible from contacts working at SalesLoft’s target accounts.